310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 <th>(Should I just search for them normally?
 Or maybe my only choice is to broadcast for a lost child…)</th>

-<th>(Souma-kun will probably get angry at me and say *“How dare you embarrass me like that!”* if I did that, but… Yeah, let’s call for a lost child.)</th>
+<th>(Souma-kun will probably get angry at me and say, “How dare you embarrass me like that!” if I did that, but… Yeah, let’s call for a lost child.)</th>

 <th>(It’s times like these that things are easy for me, since I’m already hated by them anyway.
 It’s not like they can hate me any more than they already do, after all…)</th>

-<th>(Well, being treated with hostility twenty-four-seven can be tiring too, though.)</th>
+<th>(Well, being treated with hostility 24/7 can be tiring too, though.)</th>

 <th>(I’d prefer to be treated more warmly by default instead.)</th>